rhyslwells/Data-Archive/content/standardised/Logistic Regression.md

 5. **No Residuals**:

    - Unlike [[Linear Regression]], logistic regression does not have standard residuals.
-Instead, the model evaluates performance by comparing predicted probabilities with actual class labels using metrics like accuracy, precision, recall, and the [[Confusion matrix]].
+Instead, the model evaluates performance by comparing predicted probabilities with actual class labels using metrics like accuracy, precision, recall, and the [[Confusion Matrix]].

 ### Odds and Log-Odds: